-Family history: Having a close relative (mother, father, or sister) or several more-distant relatives who’ve had the disease can make your risk higher, often because of inherited mutations on the BRCA1 and BRCA2 genes.
+Family history: Having a close relative (mother, father, or sister) or several more-distant relatives who’ve had the disease can make your risk higher.
 Women with a BRCA1 or 2 mutation have a 50% to 85% risk of developing breast cancer in their lifetime.
 Normally, these genes help prevent that abnormal growth; but when they’re damaged, it’s harder for the body to short-circuit tumor development.

 Not everyone needs to be tested for these mutations, but those with certain types of family history (such as having two first-degree relatives with breast cancer or one if you have Ashkenazi-Jewish heritage) should.
 So ask your doctor at your next check up if you should consider genetic screening to get better handle on your breast cancer odds.
 If it turns out that you do have one of the mutations, you'll be able to work with your doctor on a plan to get those risk numbers down.